CamCove-Crichton/avanlifersmustsee/README.md

 - Added in the content for the signed-up message in the signed-up.html file
 - Started to use the dev tools for responsive design, and to tweak code for a better UX
 - Added comments for sections in each html file
+- After checking code in the W3 Nu html validator and the W3C CSS validator, the errors were corrected until all html files and the CSS file passed with no errors

 <!-- Sections/Pages functions & screen shots here -->